Choosing a university course

 Sandwich year/placement year

-Some courses offer a sandwich year, which involves a year away from the classroom where you undertake a placement or internship in an industry relevant to your studies.
+Some courses offer a sandwich year, which involves a year away from the classroom where you do a placement or internship in an industry relevant to your studies.
 It usually takes place between your second and final years of study.

 Many graduate employers look for students with work experience, so a sandwich year can strengthen your job application as well as help you to decide what career to go into.
 If you’re an international student, you’ll have to check the eligibility and visa requirements for working in the UK beforehand.